w-duffy/TradeTwits/README.md

 # TradeTwits
 [TradeTwits](http://tradetwits.herokuapp.com/), a full-stack application is an online platform for users to discuss stocks and see real time stock data.

-Visit our [wiki](https://github.com/w-duffy/TradeTwits/wiki) for more information.
+Visit my [wiki](https://github.com/w-duffy/TradeTwits/wiki) for more information.

 ## Get Started